-Kevin moved to Brasov in December 2015 and still loves the city, with no intention to leave.
+This article was written by Kevin, who moved from the US to Brasov back in 2015 and is still there today, with no intention to leave.

 Please note: this is based on his experience, which is still extremely helpful.
 Don’t forget to actually read the article I have linked to at the top, to explore all options and requirements for immigrating to Romania as a non-EU citizen.

 Not being an EU citizen, trying to immigrate to Romania is definitely a challenge.
 The laws are not in our favor.

 I believe it’s by design, because there are a lot of non-EU countries that Romania doesn’t really want immigrants from.
 The US, Canada, Australia, etc. just happen to be lumped in with those countries.